 Located at over three thousand feet above sea level, Ambuluwawa mountain hosts a biodiversity complex with a large white spiraling tower resembling a Buddhist stupa on its peak.

 Once you arrive at the ticket booth, you can pay a small fee for the car to continue driving to almost the very top of the mountain.
-Nevertheless, if you are in good physical shape, I think it’s best to leave the car at the gate and walk up on foot, because the gorgeous views you get from the tower have to be deserved.
+If you are in good physical shape, I think it’s best to leave the car at the gate and walk up on foot, because the gorgeous views you get from the tower have to be deserved.
 You can climb up the tower which gets narrower and narrower the closer you get to the top, until at some point you have to walk up the staircase sideways with strong winds blowing you off your feet.
 This climb is definitely not for the faint of heart.

 Cost: Rs 300 + Rs 100 (for the car to pass)